 A CBYA dinghy rescue team was mobilised on Tues 21 Jan to recover our dinghies and evaluate the damage.
 A further visit took place on Friday 24 Jan to get Yelly and her trailer back to her normal parking spot, and fully assess the damage to all of our boats.

-Hopefully we will have all of the CBYA dinghies out sailing again in time for the next CBYA Dinghy Day on Tuesday 4th February!
+Hopefully we will have some of the CBYA dinghies out sailing again in time for the next CBYA Dinghy Day on Tuesday 4th February!

-Well done to all of those that helped!
+Well done, and many thanks, to all of those that helped!

 CBYA members welcomed 2020 in great form with dinghy sailing at El Portet de Moraira.